digidotcom/xbeewificloudkit/README.md

     - "X-axis tick size" (`ticksize`): the spacing, in seconds, between ticks/lines drawn along the X-axis of the chart

+- __On/Off Display Widget__ (`on-off`): Displays the value of a digital input.
+    - "Invert Values" (`invert`): checkbox - if checked, "On" is displayed for a zero value and "Off" for 1.

+- __On/Off Switch Widget__ (`switch`): presents a flip-switch widget
+    to toggle values on/off
+    - "Invert Values" (`invert`): checkbox - if checked, the switch moving to "On" sends a 0 to the device, and "Off" sends a 1

 - __Progress Bar Widgets__ (`progress`/`progress-vertical`): represents data values
     in a progress-bar view.
 Widget settings allow you to set the low and high values for the bar.
 Vertical and horizontal versions of the widget exist.